 How has your experience prepared and encouraged you to pursue these goals?

 Applicants would be wise to simply fill in the blanks for the first section of the prompt.
 Past examples for the short answers have included:

 - Short Term Goal: Immediately post-MBA my goal is to work as a(n) Consultant at Accenture within Media and Technology.

 - Long Term Goal: In 5-10 years post-MBA my goal is to work as a(n) Founder and President within Nonprofit.

-Essay 1: Impact Essay
+Cornell MBA Essay Question 1: Impact Essay

 This essay is designed to explore the intersection of engagement and community culture.
 Whether during the program or following graduation, our students and alumni share a desire to positively impact the organizations and communities they serve.
 To help you explore your potential for impact, we encourage you to engage with our students, alumni, faculty, and professional staff.
 You may choose to connect with them via email or phone or in person during one of our on campus or off campus events.
 As you seek their input and insight, please be respectful of their time and prepare a few discussion points or questions in advance.